dymmond/lilya/docs/en/docs/routing.md

     the last StaticFiles.

 !!!
 Note
-    Unfortunately there is no sniff method.
-So you have to be careful when sniffing the body (`Request`) for raising `lilya.exceptions.ContinueRouting`.
+    Unfortunately, there is no sniff method yet.
+    Therefore, you must be cautious when inspecting the body (`Request`) to raise `lilya.exceptions.ContinueRouting`.

 #### Examples